Alternate Unit 5: Movements for Equality

-As readers, students continue to think about how details are connected.
+Students continue to think about how details are connected.
 Students explore how one person can influence others in various ways, noticing the connections between people and events.
 Students also continue to think about the specific reasons authors include in the text and illustrations to help support ideas about the different movements for equality.
-When discussing the text, students continue to work on engaging with the thinking of others.
-Students continue to focus on building on others’ talk in conversations, with an emphasis on carrying conversations through multiple exchanges.
+During discussions, students continue to work on engaging with the thinking of others.

 Fishtank Plus for ELA

 Unlock features to optimize your prep time, plan engaging lessons, and monitor student progress.

 Some of the links below are Amazon affiliate links.
 This means that if you click and make a purchase, we receive a small portion of the proceeds, which supports our non-profit mission.

 Book: Elizabeth Leads the Way: Elizabeth Cady Stanton and the Right to Vote by Tanya Lee Stone and illustrated by Rebecca Gibbon (Square Fish; 1 Reprint edition, 2010)

 Book: She Was the First!
 The Trailblazing Life of Shirley Chisholm by Katheryn Russell-Brown and illustrated by Eric Velasquez (Lee & Low Books; Illustrated edition, 2020)